 Sometimes doctors don’t know everything, don’t have the answers we’re looking for.
 Sometimes we take on an educating role with our doctors, especially if we are their only/first queer/trans patient.
 Teach them well!
 There are resources available to doctors, some of which are listed below.

-Play safe, stay clean.
-There are easy precautions that you can take to help ensure that you don't get STDs (sexually transmitted diseases).
+There are easy precautions that you can take to help ensure that you don’t get STIs (sexually transmitted infections).
 Use a condom or latex glove during anal and vaginal penetration.
 Use water-based lubes with latex condoms and gloves (the water-based lubes will not cause the latex to deteriorate).
-During oral sex, don't get semen, blood or vaginal fluid in your mouth, since there is a risk (low) of picking up HIV and hepatitis B this way.
-Using a condom or dental dam prevents spreading HIV and other STDs from oral sex.
-It is also advisable not to perform oral sex within two hours of flossing or brushing your teeth, since these activities could cause cuts in the gums, providing entry points for HIV.
-Sex toys can pass on parasites, hepatitis A, HIV and a number of other STDs, so put condoms on your toys.
+During oral sex, don’t get semen, blood or vaginal fluid in your mouth, since there is a risk of picking up some STIs that way.
+Using a condom or dental dam prevents spreading STIs from oral sex.
+It is also advisable not to perform oral sex within two hours of flossing or brushing your teeth, since these activities could cause cuts in the gums, providing entry points for the infections.
+Sex toys can pass on parasites, hepatitis A, HIV and a number of other STIs, so put condoms on your toys.

 And get tested, regularly, if you are at risk, or if you and your partner want to have sex without a condom.
-Don't assume you or your partner(s) are STD/HIV negative just because you feel healthy!
-(Many STDs, including HIV, do not have any noticeable symptoms.)
+Don’t assume you or your partner(s) are STI negative just because you feel healthy!
+(Many STIs do not have any noticeable symptoms.)

 If you are trans, and are wanting to transition, talk to your GP and/or contact the Gender Identity Clinic at the Montreal General Hospital.
 They can educate your GP, explain the transition process to you, let you know what is, and is not, covered by healthcare, and much more!

-If you plan on taking hormones without your doctor's help, please think carefully and still consider contacting the local resources and support at the very least; get some blood work done and make sure you are healthy.
-Because there is no standard dosage of hormones (testosterone for FTM or estrogen and progesterone for MTF), you can easily create negative side effects.
-These include liver and heart problems, cholesterol and blood sugar problems, acne, mood swings, and, for some FTM an increase in their body's estrogen production (the opposite of what you want!).
+If you plan on taking hormones without your doctor’s help, please think carefully and still consider contacting the local resources and support at the very least; get some blood work done and make sure you are healthy.
+Because there is no standard dosage of hormones, you can easily create negative side effects.
+These include liver and heart problems, cholesterol and blood sugar problems, acne, mood swings, etc.

 Adapted from an article I wrote for Youthquest! in 2003, with their permission.